eccentricdevotion/TARDIS/view-interior.md

 As of TARDIS v4.11.0 you can view the interior of the TARDIS through the open Chameleon preset door).
 This feature is currently a work in progress.

-The Chameleon preset must be one with an _actual door block_, not a trapdoor or one of the coloured item frame Police Boxes.
+The Chameleon preset must be one with an _actual door block_, not a trapdoor or one of the coloured item frame / armour stand Police
+Boxes.

 To enable/disable the viewing of interiors: